ByteSliceHQ/deepdish/packages/stylesheet/README.md

 ### Nested selectors

-You can nest selectors by passing an object to the `selectors` property.
+You can nest selectors by passing an object to the `nested` property.

 ```ts
 // the stylesheet we created above